 What’s up with Donald Trump’s constant policy changes?

-What's up with Donald Trump's constant policy changes?
-2017 images
+Click to read the full story: What’s up with Donald Trump’s constant policy changes?

 One thing you can say about Donald Trump is that by the time you’ve fact checked his latest policy idea, he’s already moved on to another one that stands in stark contrast to the original one.
 It makes it harder for him to get caught holding the bag when something goes wrong as he can just say that he held both views at some point and was moved by either pictures, “babies,” or a whisper in his ear from daughter Ivanka.